top of page

 Content & Language Integrated Learning

-The objective of the CLIL training is to support the teachers in your school with the language needs of your L2 students so they can access the content
+The objective of the CLIL training is to support the teachers in your school with the language needs of your L2 students so they can access the content.
+This approach is effective for both bilingual classes and regular classes where some students may not speak the language of instruction.

 By familiarizing them with the CLIL approach and giving them concrete strategies that can be used in their classrooms, they will be able to create effective and engaging CLIL lessons.